 Position title: Senior Fellow (2019-2023)

-Merle Curti and Vilas-Borghesi Distinguished Achievement Professor of History, UW-Madison
+Merle Curti and Vilas-Borghesi Distinguished Achievement Professor of History, Department of History, UW–Madison

 The American Ways of Wisdom: A History

 The American Ways of Wisdom is a history of “philosophy” (the love of wisdom) in 20th-century American life.
 It examines how Americans have understood wisdom, and how they sought to find it in their lives.
 AWW explores wisdom’s curious forms — as thought, both academic and popular; as embodied in the figures of the professional intellectual and spiritual searcher; and as a cultural practice.
 It aims to offer a more expansive view of the intellectual and cultural role of philosophy by tracing this yearning as it moved from disciplinary philosophy to other academic fields, from the academy to popular culture (and back), and from mainline religious seminaries and congregations to new-found spiritual centers.